williamdemeo/cs644-fall2022/spark/README.md

    and a `src/main/scala` directory where our Scala source code resides.
    (We'll call our project `movie-similarity`.)
-*  We will also need a special sbt file called `assembly.sbt` which will enable us to build our program into a jar file, called `MovieSimilarity.jar`.
+*  We will also need a special sbt file called `assembly.sbt` which will enable us to build our program into a jar file, called `MovieSimilarity-assembly-1.0.jar`.

-The `MovieSimilarity.jar` file contains everything we need in order to launch our Spark program from the command line on a remote server that has Spark installed (e.g., an AWS EMR cluster) by simply invoking the command `spark-submit MovieSimilarity.jar`.
+The `MovieSimilarity-assembly-1.0.jar` file contains everything we need in order to launch our Spark program from the command line on a remote server that has Spark installed (e.g., an AWS EMR cluster) by simply invoking the command `spark-submit MovieSimilarity-assembly-1.0.jar`.

 Fortunately, I have already put all the files mentioned above into a zip file to make the setup easy for you.

-1. Download the [movie-similarity.zip](https://github.com/williamdemeo/cs644-fall2022/find/main) file and extract it on your machine.
+1. Download the [movie-similarity.zip](https://github.com/williamdemeo/cs644-fall2022/raw/main/spark/movie-similarity.zip) file and extract it on your machine.

-2. To build the `MovieSimilarity.jar` file,
+2. To build the `MovieSimilarity-assembly-1.0.jar` file,
     +  download and install the [Scala build tool (sbt)](https://www.scala-sbt.org/download.html),
     +  open a terminal, change to the movie-similarity project directory, and invoke the command `sbt assembly`.

-       ```sh
+       ```shell
        cd /home/your-user-name/movie-similarity
        sbt assembly
        ```

-    This should create a file called `MovieSimilarity.jar` inside the `target/scala-2.12` subdirectory of the main `movie-similarity` project directory.
+    This should create a file called `MovieSimilarity-assembly-1.0.jar` inside the `target/scala-2.12` subdirectory of the main `movie-similarity` project directory.
 Move this newly created file up to the main project directory.

-    ```sh
+    ```shell
     mv target/scala-2.12/MovieSimilarity.jar
     ```